 A Music Scholarship provides a 25% reduction in tuition fees only.
 All scholarships are tenable throughout the student’s enrolment time.
 Additional financial assistance may be available for families that demonstrate a financial need in order to attend The Friends’ School.

-Music Scholars in the High School meet with a Head of High School and the Head of Music once during the course of each year to review involvement in the Music Program and academic participation.
+Music Scholars in the High School meet with a Head of High School and the Head of Music once a year to review their involvement in the Music Program and academic participation.
 Years 11 and 12 Scholars meet only with the Head of Music unless a meeting with the Head of Clemes is also necessary.